 According to statements written by Bart and Anna all of my P.A’s were “long and rambling”.
 Bart claims my after take-off announcement was more than five minutes long.
 As you’ll see in the screenshot below, Ven says I didn’t make an after take-off announcement!

 Crew member T was unable to confirm anything about my announcements that he had heard personally.

 During my after take-off and post landing announcement the cabin crew are sitting in their seats.
 There’s a speaker above or adjacent to every crew seat.
-Following the after take-off announcement T had to do an announcement regarding the service in Economy.
+Following the after take-off announcement T is required to do an announcement regarding the Economy service.
 He would therefore have been waiting for me to finish.

 Considering Bart claimed my P.A’s were more than five minutes long, only three out of the nine crew who returned their statement could personally remember anything about them.

 The following screenshot comes from Ven’s witness statement.
 He worked in a full Premium cabin yet was unaware of a single complaint regarding my P.A’s.
 Anna and Bart on the other hand claimed they were aware of several complaints from customers.
-Bart worked alongside Ven in Premium on the way out and in Upper Class on the way home.
+Bart worked alongside Ven in Premium on the outbound sector and was in First Class on the way home.
 Anna worked in Economy on both sectors.

 After take-off the Flight Manager makes a welcome announcement.
 It includes safety information regarding smoking regulations and compliance with seat belt signs so it’s impossible for it not to be done.